Innovation: How the Millennial Manager can unleash its potential

 This working guide will penetrate into the great work of Jeffery Liker, The Toyota Way, Masaaki Imai author of Kaizen and his follow-up book Gemba Kaizen, and show you how you can move towards Toyota’s amazing achievement of 10 innovations per employee per year worldwide.
 There are ten basic rules for practising Kaizen.
 There are eight different types of waste that need minimising.
 There are four foundation stones for Kaizen implementation.

 The working guide will also go into the brilliant work of W. Chan Kim and Renee Mauborgne authors of Blue Ocean Strategy, and their follow-up book, Blue Ocean Shift.
-Their five step model is revisited and clarified.
+Their five step Blue Ocean model revisited and clarified.

 The great paradigm shifters, Peter Drucker, Tom Peters, Jack Welch, Gary Hamel have also talked, for some time, about the significance of innovation and how to increase your odds of success.
 The key lessons are extracted and listed for easy absorption.
 Peter Drucker’s Advice on five areas of innovation are separately identified.
 As is his advice on abandonment being the source of innovation.